UTPA Department Information

 - Work during fall and spring semesters is limited to a maximum of 20 hours per week, NOT an average of 20 hours per week; for example a student cannot work 15 hours one week and then 25 hours the next to make it up.
 On any given week that a student works more than 20 hours they have violated their immigrations status and we are required to terminate their immigration status and they are required to leave the U.S.

-- If an off-campus internship is required I can authorize it with proper documentation from the department
+- If an off-campus internship is required, it can be authorized with proper documentation from the department